 Step 1: Graduate from High School or Obtain a GED (Four Years)

-Completing school or obtaining a GED is the first step towards becoming a neurologist.
-Not only is it required for most bachelor’s programs, but it also demonstrates a minimum level of education and dedication towards completing education.
+Completing school or obtaining a GED is the first step toward becoming a neurologist.
+Not only is it required for most bachelor’s programs, but it also demonstrates a minimum level of education and dedication toward completing education.
 Aspiring neurologists should focus on biology, chemistry, physics, and other science courses.

 Step 2: Complete a Bachelor’s Degree Program (Four Years)